neurodata/lol/README.md

 #### Package Versions

-The `mgc` package functions with all packages in their latest versions as they appear on `CRAN` on October 15, 2017.
+The `fselect` package functions with all packages in their latest versions as they appear on `CRAN` on December 13, 2017.
 Users can check [CRAN snapshot](https://mran.microsoft.com/timemachine/) for details.
 The versions of software are, specifically:
 ```
 abind_1.4-5
 latex2exp_0.4.0